hfiguiere/eyeo-helpers/README.md

 user names into the CC / Assignee fields in our issue tracker https://issues.adblockplus.org .
 (Thanks to Sebastian for the much improved searching algorithm!)

+### Webmate test machine web client key toggles

+The extension adds simple toggles for the shift, control, windows and alt keys.
+The buttons appear above the main window in the "Actions: " section.
+Click a key's name once to "hold it down" and again to release.
+This allows for pressing of tricky key combinations.